 Physicians are Using Music to Help Heal Patients

 Music therapy isn't reserved for research papers.
-Music therapists like Holly Chartrand — a music therapist at Massachusetts General Hospital — actively use therapy in patient settings.
+Music therapists like Holly Chartrand — a music therapist at Massachusetts General Hospital — actively use therapy in inpatient settings.
 One blog, Music Harmony Sessions, details case studies where patients with autism, anxiety, depression, and pain disorders were assisted by music without the need for pharmaceuticals.

 Today, music therapy isn't merely research or history-bound.
 Top doctors and therapists across the nation are using music therapy to heal their patients.